Key Points:

 6. Saving Time Through Preloaded Convenience

 Instead of opening dozens of pill bottles each week, medications can be preloaded into the dispenser.
-Some devices can hold weeks’ worth of pills, minimizing repetitive tasks and reducing error-prone manual handling [2].
+Some devices can hold weeks’ worth of pills, minimising repetitive tasks and reducing error-prone manual handling.

 7. Connecting Care With Smart Technology Integration